 It was interesting that we had a Psy character who was not under any Silence influence and a human/Forgotten character who was very much like the Psy in his demeanor and personality.
 Though Dev was a hard man in the beginning, he really came to love Katya and wanted to do anything he could to protect her.
 His devotion, particularly in the end, was so beautiful!
 I’m not a person that cries at books but I almost lost it there in the end.

 Because of Dev’s role in the Shine Foundation and his ability to manipulate metal he doesn’t come across as very “human” per se.
 I would love to see a human love interest that is more human (whatever that means, lol) or maybe just softer.
 Devraj and our previous human love interest, Tally, have very hard lives that have shaped them into a particular mold.
 Maybe I’m just looking for a more innocent characterization to shake things up?

-Content Note: references and flashbacks to past torture
+References and flashbacks to past torture

 Dev Santos discovers her unconscious and battered, with no memory of who she is.
 All she knows is that she’s dangerous.
 Charged with protecting his people’s most vulnerable secrets, Dev is duty-bound to eliminate all threats.
 It’s a task he’s never hesitated to complete…until he finds himself drawn to a woman who might prove to be the enemy’s most insidious weapon yet.

 Stripped of her memories by a shadowy oppressor and programmed to carry out cold-blooded murder, Katya Haas is fighting desperately for her sanity.
 Her only hope is Dev.
 But how can she expect to gain the trust of a man who could very well be her next target?
 For in this game, one must die.